sr320/course-497-2018/syllabus.md

 biological problems.
 Class will typically consist of short introductions or question & answer sessions, followed by hands on computing exercises.
-The course will be taught using bash, R, and Jupyter Notebooks, but the concepts learned will easily apply to all programming languages and data analyis.
+The course will be taught using bash, R, and Jupyter Notebooks, but the concepts learned will easily apply to all programming languages and data analysis.
 No background in programming is required.